 So you’re kicking off your trip to Patagonia and you’re wondering how to get to Bariloche.
 Should you take a plane, bus, train or even attempt driving?
 Well, we’ve got you covered and we’re going to let you know exactly what your options are and what to expect from each journey.

-Situated on the shores of Nahuel Huapi Lake, Bariloche is considered the gateway to Patagonia offering panoramic mountain views, a plethora of outdoor adventures, and a picturesque alpine-inspired downtown lined with chocolate shops, breweries, and restaurants.
+Situated on the shores of Nahuel Huapi Lake, Bariloche is considered the gateway to Patagonia offering panoramic mountain views, a plethora of outdoor adventures, and a picturesque alpine-inspired downtown lined with chocolate shops, craft breweries, and restaurants.
 It’s no wonder it’s so popular with both domestic and international tourists!

 Bariloche also happens to be a year-round destination (lakeside fun in the summertime, and snowy adventures in the wintertime), meaning it is very well-connected with the rest of Argentina.
 Whether you’re spending 2 days in Bariloche or sticking around for a week, there’s plenty to do here.